nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 end
 ```

-Things are getting much easier now.
-I can just work on it like how I work with regular **ActiveRecord::Relation**.
+Things are getting easier.
+I can just work on it like how I work with regular Ruby **ActiveRecord::Relation**.
 But as things go along, more and more problems come along as well.

 ```ruby